Skip to content

 Gear California Lawns Actually Need

-The spreaders, controllers, seed, and tools that show up most often in the California calendar above — the short list worth owning.
+The spreaders, controllers, seed, and tools that show up most often in the California calendar above — built around the green-up push after the last frost — spreaders, irrigation timing, and warm-season seed do the heavy lifting once the lawn wakes up.

 Scotts Turf Builder EdgeGuard DLX Broadcast Spreader